reireynoso/react-photo-lab/README.md

 * Incorporate the `SearchBarComponent` under `PhotoContainer`.
 The goal is to `filter` out the photos whose author matches what is being typed.
 This should be dynamic. (i.e As I am typing, the photos in the container are immediately filtered)

+* Notice that `PhotoContainer` and `FavoritePhotosContainer` seem pretty redundant.
+Any way we can reuse just one component?